More than 50 walk-in locations

 Over-the-counter cold medicines, like decongestants and antihistamines, can be good options.
 Other medicines for colds include pain relievers to bring down fever and cough suppressants to control coughing.
 Take care when using acetaminophen or Tylenol, however, if you are taking other products that contain these, as they can cause liver damage at excessive levels.

-Your FastMed is open seven days a week, 365 days a year to help remedy a severe cold.
+We’re open 365 days and most of our clinics are open 7 days a week including holidays.
 We should be able to provide cold relief by lessening your symptoms.

 The differences between a cold & the flu